Scribbles from a Hawthorne Fangirl

 • Sunnydale After Dark Logo

-• Rewoven, Chapter 6 (Buffy/Spike, R) by EnchantedWillow
+• The Ring Talks, Chapter 6 (Buffy/Spike, M) by myrabeth

 [Images, Audio & Video]